 An unlimited MetroCard allows users to ride as often as they like within a fixed time period: options include cards that last for seven days ($32) or 30 days ($121).

-The MTA offers a 50 percent discount for seniors (anyone over age 65) and disabled riders, as well as a “bonus” credit of 5 percent for purchases of $5.50 or more on pay-per-ride cards.
+The MTA offers a 50% discount for seniors (anyone over age 65) and disabled riders, as well as a “bonus” credit of 5% for purchases of $5.50 or more on pay-per-ride cards.

-You can also use the MTA’s Trip Planner to plan a customized route.
-Subway lines sometimes change routes or temporarily stop running—especially on weekends and late nights during weekdays—so be sure to check for up-to-date MTA service information on their website.
-Alternatively, you can call 511 or 718-330-1234.
+You can also use the MTA’s online Trip Planner to plan a customized route.
+Subway lines sometimes change routes or temporarily stop running—especially on weekends and late weekday nights—so be sure to check for the latest MTA service information on their website.
+Alternatively, you can call 718-330-1234 or 511.

 In today’s technology-focused world, there are also countless mobile applications available.
 Consider downloading Moovit or CityMapper so you can get the most updated information about NYC transit right in your pocket.